bulletmark/pystand/README.md

 ### Command `show`

 ```
-usage: pystand show [-h] [-d] [release]
+usage: pystand show [-h] [-D] [release]

 Show versions available from a release.

 positional arguments:
   release             python-build-standalone YYYYMMDD release to show (e.g.
                       20240415), default is latest release

 options:
   -h, --help          show this help message and exit
-  -d, --distributions  also show all available distributions for each version
+  -D, --distribution  also show all available distributions for each version
                       from the release
 ```

 ### Command `path`